moondance-labs/tanssi-docs/dapp-developers/integrations/indexers/subsquid/quick-start.md

     }
     ```

-And that's all you have to do to configure your Subsquid project to index EVM data on your Tanssi EVM Appchain!
+And that's all you have to do to configure your Subsquid project to index EVM data on your Tanssi EVM appchain!
 Now you can update the `schema.graphql`, `src/main.ts`, and `src/processor.ts` files to index the data you need for your project!

-If you're interested in a more comprehensive step-by-step tutorial to get started indexing data for your Tanssi Appchain, you can check out the [Using Subsquid to Index Your Tanssi Appchain](/dapp-developers/integrations/indexers/subsquid/erc20-transfers/){target=\_blank} tutorial!
+If you're interested in a more comprehensive step-by-step tutorial to get started indexing data for your Tanssi appchain, you can check out the [Indexing ERC-20 Transfers on a Tanssi EVM Appchain](/dapp-developers/integrations/indexers/subsquid/erc20-transfers/){target=\_blank} tutorial!

 --8<-- 'text/_disclaimers/third-party-content.md'